sensor-dream/APIVOF/guidelines/list-info/L-packs-in-system-fedora-34.md

-# For letter L, information about installed packages
+# For first letter L, information about installation packages

 <details>
 <summary>LibRaw</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library for reading RAW files obtained from digital photo cameras
+Short desc    : Library for reading RAW files obtained from digital photo cameras
 URL          : http://www.libraw.org
-Лицензия     : BSD and (CDDL or LGPLv2)
+License      : BSD and (CDDL or LGPLv2)
-Описание     : LibRaw is a library for reading RAW files obtained from digital photo
+Descript     : LibRaw is a library for reading RAW files obtained from digital photo
              : cameras (CRW/CR2, NEF, RAF, DNG, and others).
              :
              : LibRaw is based on the source codes of the dcraw utility, where part of